clo4/datapacks/afk/README.md

 # Documentation

-You can use the AFK functionality by adding functions to the `#afk:away` and `#afk:back` function tags.
-Functions in both tags are called as the player at the player's position.
+Activity detection uses the player's head rotation to determine activity.
+If the horizontal angle of the head changes, it is counted as activity.

+## Overview

+By default, if the head rotation stays the same for **3600** ticks, players are tagged with `afk`, then the `#afk:away` function tag is executed.
+When the player next rotates their head, the `#afk:back` tag is executed _before_ the number of ticks the player has been inactive for is cleared.

+The API documentation in the next section contains further information.

-The example below is a very simple datapack that kicks AFK players if they aren't specatating.
+Below is a very simple datapack that kicks AFK players if they aren't spectators.

 **kick-afk-players/data/afk/tags/functions/away.json**